 While it is widely accepted there should be constant innovation in the Australian healthcare systems, IT managers and healthcare pioneers are hard to come by.
 Niche expertise and distinctly specialised abilities equip such professionals to identify opportunities and devise unique solutions.
 If you’re ready to push the healthcare system in Australia into the future, consider undertaking postgraduate study.

-SCU Online offers two courses that might interest you: a Master of IT Management and a Master of Healthcare Leadership.
+SCU Online offers a course that might interest you: a Master of Healthcare Leadership.
 Speak to our student advisors on 1300 589 882 to find out more today.